Aged Cheese (Parmesan) - Developing

 • Event-driven simulation, where only components affected by a signal change are updated.

-For now, the simulator will use the event-driven approach.
+For now, I am leaning towards using the event-driven approach.
 This approach lets me model propagation delays per gate and observe transient glitches when paths have different delays.
 It also scales better because only the parts of the circuit that actually change are reevaluated.

 Conclusion